Data Management Challenges for Internet-scale 3D Search Engines: Background

 \section{Background}

-The discipline of information retrieval focuses on representing, searching, and manipulating collections of useful information \cite{Buttcher2010}.
-This paper is concerned with 3D information retrieval (i.e., shape retrieval), which has been identified as vital not only for digital archiving but also for improvements to manufacturing processes \cite{Huang2015}.
-In fact, economists and historians have identified 3D modeling as a key component of the ``fourth industrial revolution'' \cite{Xu2018}.
+The discipline of \textit{information retrieval} (``IR'') focuses on representing, searching, and manipulating collections of useful information \citep{Buttcher2010}.
+This paper is concerned with 3D IR (i.e., shape retrieval), which has been identified as vital for such diverse tasks as digital archiving and manufacturing process optimization \citep{Huang2015}.
+Economists have suggested that this type of technology is a key component of the ``fourth industrial revolution'' \citep{Xu2018}.

+The authors of this paper were unable to find research publications that discuss data management issues for large-scale 3D search engines.
+However, previous works (i.e., \citep{Corney2002,Rea2002}) touch upon similar themes in the course of demonstrating a small, online 3D search engine.
+Some of the design decisions made in those works are in keeping with the Thangs search engine, including the use of: (1) triangular meshes as a fundamental primitive; (2) multi-stage filtering, and; (3) global shape descriptors.
+However, the search engine databases in those works appear to contain hundreds of models rather than the tens of millions supported by Thangs.
+Furthermore, the authors mention web crawling in passing but do not discuss any of the significant challenges facing data acquisition.

+Since this paper covers many different issues pertaining to 3D search engines, it is necessary to summarize the literature on a per-topic basis.
+The succeeding sections cover previous works in the following order: (1) information retrieval for 3D models; (2) the regulation of web crawling; (3) intellectual property; (4) remixing of 3D models, and; (5) attacks using 3D assets.